-- Providing a supportive, safe and caring environment for individuals to learn in, and for staff to work in. - Appointing Designated Safeguarding Officers (one who acts as Safeguarding Lead). - Ensuring there is an appropriate Safeguarding Policy and procedure in place. - Providing training to support staff to recognise signs of neglect, abuse, and poor mental health (including risk of radicalisation); and understand how to raise concerns or respond to disclosures. - Adopting safeguarding guidelines through procedures and a code of conduct for staff and volunteers, as well as learners. - Providing support to employees and learners who are victims of domestic abuse and protect them against further abuse. - Adopting safe staff recruiting practices. - Sharing information about safeguarding and prevent concerns with agencies who need it and involving the individual and their parents/carers appropriately. - Valuing individuals, listening to them, and respecting them. - Acting in the best interests of the individual.
+- Providing a supportive, safe and caring environment for individuals to learn in, and for staff to work in. - Appointing Designated Safeguarding Officers (one who acts as Safeguarding Lead).
+These are: - DSL Julie Heathcote (see contact details Section 2) - DSO Amy Johnson (see contact details Section 2) - Ensuring there is an appropriate Safeguarding Policy and procedure in place. - Providing training to support staff to recognise signs of neglect, abuse, exploitation and poor mental health (including risk of radicalisation); and understand how to raise concerns or respond to disclosures. - Adopting safeguarding guidelines through procedures and a code of conduct for staff and volunteers, as well as learners. - Providing support to employees and learners who are victims of domestic abuse and protect them against further abuse. - Adopting safe staff recruiting practices. - Sharing information about safeguarding and prevent concerns with agencies who need it and involving the individual and their parents/carers appropriately. - Valuing individuals, listening to them, and respecting them. - Acting in the best interests of the individual.